Aisha de Sequeira: Personal life

 De Sequeira was a fluent speaker of Konkani.
 She married Roy de Souza, the founder of Zedo, in 2008.
 They had three sons Erasmo, Nathan and Alexander.
-Her father-in-law FRS de Souza died in March 2020.
+Her father-in-law Fitz de Souza died in March 2020.

 Death

 De Sequeira was diagnosed with colon cancer in 2017.
 She died on 10 December 2020 in New York City.
-Her family received condolences on Twitter from current Chief Minister of Goa Pramod Sawant and former Chief Minister Digambar Kamat.
+Her family received condolences on Twitter from the Chief Minister of Goa Pramod Sawant and former Chief Minister Digambar Kamat.